 The Metropolitan Development Commission subsequently passed the proposal below in February 2019.
 This proposal authorized the Department of Metropolitan Development to negotiate a contract with BR Health Holdings, LLC on behalf of the Department of Parks and Recreation.
-This contract will then come to the City Council for final approval.
+This contract will then went to the City Council for final approval.